 5. You’ll then find a section called ‘Skills’.
 These are the apps you can use your Amazon Alexa with, and in here you’ll want to search for the word ‘Hue’.

 6. Once you’ve found it, you’ll find a button called Enable that’s in blue at the top.
 You’ll want to tap on this.

 8. Once you’ve signed up, head back to the Amazon Alexa app where you’ll be asked to sign in.
 You’ve now enabled the skill and connected your accounts.

 9. Once all your smart lighting is set up in your home, you’ll be able to use Alexa to control it.

-How to use Philips Hue with Amazon Alexa
+How to set up Philips Hue 'skills' with Amazon Alexa

-As with most Alexa skills, you just have to say the name to wake your smart speaker.
-From there you can then ask a request, and we’d say the first one you should try is 'Alexa, turn on my lights'.
+As with most Alexa skills, you just have to say 'Alexa,' to wake your smart speaker.
+From there, you can then ask a request, and we’d say the first one you should try is 'Alexa, turn on my lights'.